 The IEU Labs are long-term projects, which continue the following year with a new group of students.
 In some cases, students can continue with their research and consultancy projects, and may also use their findings for their final degree projects.
 Labs require a minimum number of students, and all participants will receive up to three ECT credits upon completion of the program.
-The grade will not apply to the student’s GPA, but it will be listed on their transcript as pass or fail.
+The grade will not apply to the student’s GPA, but a grade (0 to 10) will be listed on their transcript.

 WORKING SPACE AND FACILITIES